InteragencyEcologicalProgram/zooper/README.md

 app](https://iepsynthesis.shinyapps.io/zoopsynth) [(code and
 installation instructions for latest version available here)](https://github.com/InteragencyEcologicalProgram/ZoopSynth).
-The app is a GUI (graphical user interface) that allows uers without R experience to run the zooplankton synthesizer function and download the resulting data.
+The app is a GUI (graphical user interface) that allows users without R experience to run the zooplankton synthesizer function and download the resulting data.
 The shiny app also allows users with all experience levels to easily visualize the data.